lit/lit.dev/packages/lit-dev-content/site/docs/composition/component-composition.md

 }
 ```

-## Light DOM children

-In addition to the nodes in your shadow DOM, you can render child nodes provided by the component user.
-Child nodes are sometimes referred to as "light DOM" to distinguish them from the component's shadow DOM.
-For example, the `top-bar` element in the previous example has two light DOM children supplied by the user: a navigation button, and a title.

-Interacting with light DOM children is different from interacting with nodes in the shadow DOM.
-Nodes in a component's shadow DOM are managed by the component, and shouldn't be accessed from outside the component.
-Light DOM children are managed by the component's user, but can be accessed by the component as well.
-The component has control over whether and where the child nodes are rendered.

-For more information, see the sections on [rendering children with slots](/docs/components/shadow-dom/#slots) and [accessing slotted children](/docs/components/shadow-dom/#accessing-slotted-children).

 ##  What makes a good component

 When deciding how to break up functionality, there are several things that help identify when to make a new component.
 A piece of UI may be a good candidate for a component if one or more of the following applies: